GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

    Request (MR) from your branch to `master`.
-Such a MR should include a brief characterization of work being carried out in the branch, be CC'd to individuals who should be aware of that work (even if they are not the assignees of the MR), and an explicit statement of the expected outcomes of the MR. If you open a MR while the work is in progress, prefix its name with "WIP:" (this makes GitLab explicitly treat it as work in progress).
+Such a MR should include a brief characterization of work being carried out in the branch, be CC'd to individuals who should be aware of that work (even if they are not the assignees of the MR), and an explicit statement of the expected outcomes of the MR. Be sure to designate _assignees_, a _milestone_, and appropriate _labels_ when opening the MR.
+   If you open a MR while the work is in progress, prefix its name with _"WIP:"_
+   (this makes GitLab explicitly treat it as work in progress).
+The `wip` label is optional for MRs on GitLab; the work in progress status is based solely on the _"WIP:"_ prefix on the MR name.
 5. When you are ready to merge to `master`, make sure your branch has been pushed to the upstream repository and open a MR (if you haven't already).
 Remove the "WIP:" prefix and add the `ready for review`